To use, or not to use, a call center, that is the question.

 - Have you tested a soft “thank you” voice broadcast in front of a direct mail piece or telemarketing pledge letter to increase open rates/fulfillment?

-As you can see, there are many call center services that can enhance your existing strategies.
+As you can see, there are many call center service solutions that can enhance your existing strategies.
 The beauty of telefundraising is that you get “instant feedback” on performance and can refine the program in real-time.

 Can outsourced telefundraising be an effective strategy for nonprofits?
 Absolutely!
 While there are many variables to consider when selecting a call center partner, it’s important to weigh all of the pros and cons of each.
 Select a partner with experience, great references, transparency, and integrity, because at the end of the day (or phone call) your donors deserve that!